Preconditioned normal equations for solving discretised partial differential equations: Preconditioning the normal equation

-In this section, we discuss the use of a preconditioner to improve the convergence of the CGNE method \cite{WathenNormal}.
+In this section, we discuss the use of a preconditioner to improve the convergence of the CGNR method \cite{WathenNormal}.
 The most straightforward approach to precondition the normal equation \eqref{eq:normal} is to consider a preconditioned CG method, where the preconditioner is a symmetric positive definite matrix ${G}$.
-Such scheme is equivalent either to solving the systems
+Such a scheme is equivalent either to solving the systems

-the first system correspond to a left preconditioned CGNE method, while the second to a right preconditioned CGNE method.
-Equation \eqref{eq:CGbound} suggests that, if we can find a preconditioner ${G}$ such that ${G}^{-1}{B}$ or ${B}{G}^{-1}$ have $k$ distinct eigenvalues, then the preconditioned CGNE method will converge in at most $k$ iterations.
+The first system corresponds to a left preconditioned CGNR method, while the second to a right preconditioned CGNR method.
+Equation \eqref{eq:CGbound} suggests that, if we can find a preconditioner ${G}$ such that ${G}^{-1}{B}$ or ${B}{G}^{-1}$ have $k$ distinct eigenvalues, then the preconditioned CGNR method will converge in at most $k$ iterations.
 In practice, often a preconditioner $G$ is chosen such that ${G}^{-1}{B}$ and ${B}{G}^{-1}$ have clustered eigenvalues.
 More often than not, if the matrix ${A}$ arises from the discretisation of a PDE, we have a good physical intuition of what the operator ${A}$ represents.
-Using this intuition, lots of preconditioners have been developed \cite{Elman,Wathen,Benzi,Farrell}.
+Using this intuition, a large number of preconditioners have been developed \cite{Elman,Wathen,Benzi,Farrell}.

-Assuming that we have a good preconditioner ${P}$, can we use ${G} = {P}^T{P}$ as a preconditioner for the CGNE method?
-This question has been addressed by D.~Braess and P.~Peisker \cite{Braess} and S.~Graton et al. \cite{Gratton}, and in the recent work by A.~Wathen \cite{WathenNormal}.
-First, we would have to agree on what it means for ${P}$ to be a good preconditioner for ${A}$.
-As mentioned above, an often used notion is the following: \begin{nt} $P$ is a good preconditioner for $A$ if ${P}^{-1}{A}$ has clustered eigenvalues. \end{nt} Such preconditioners can be shown to be good for (left-preconditioned) GMRES under some assumptions~\cite{Saad}.
-Unfortunately, such notion of goodness does not imply that ${P}^T{P}$ is a good preconditioner for the normal equation, since a phenomenon called matrix squaring in~\cite{WathenNormal} can cause ${P}^T{P}$ to be an arbitrary bad preconditioner for the normal equation, as shown in \cite{Wathen}.
+Assuming that we have a good preconditioner ${P}$ for $A\vec{x} = \vec{b}$, can we use ${G} = {P}^T{P}$ as a preconditioner for the CGNR method?
+This question has been addressed by D.~Braess and P.~Peisker \cite{Braess}, and S.~Gratton et al. \cite{Gratton}, and in the recent work by A.~Wathen \cite{WathenNormal}.
+First, we would have to agree on what it means for ${P}$ to be a good preconditioner for $A\vec{x} = \vec{b}$.
+In the case of a symmetric positive definite $A$, and so when CG is available directly on \eqref{eq:linearsystem}, the answer is well known in the literature, also theoretically.
+However, in the considered case, lacking a general established notion, the following is often used: \begin{nt} $P$ is a good preconditioner for $A\vec{x} = \vec{b}$ if ${P}^{-1}{A}$ has clustered eigenvalues. \end{nt} Such preconditioners can be shown to be good for (left-preconditioned) GMRES under some assumptions~\cite{Saad}.
+Unfortunately, such notion of goodness does not imply that $G$ is a good preconditioner for CG applied to the normal equation, since a phenomenon called matrix squaring in~\cite{WathenNormal} can cause $G$ to be an arbitrarily bad preconditioner for the normal equation, as shown in \cite{Wathen}.